TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Introduction

 \section{Introduction}

-Synthetic time series have expanded their applications by serving roles in data augmentation \cite{wen2021time}, data privacy \cite{wang2024igamt}, data compression \cite{zhou2023deep}, and hypothesis‐driven simulations of data streams \cite{xia2024market}.
-Common tasks such as imputation and forecasting can be treated as special cases of time series generation.
+Time series generations have expanded their applications by serving roles in data augmentation \cite{wen2021time}, data privacy \cite{wang2024igamt}, and hypothesis‐driven simulations of data streams \cite{xia2024market}.
+Even imputation and forecasting can be treated as special cases of time series generation.
 With advances in deep generative modeling, practitioners have developed VAE‐based \cite{naiman2024generative}, GAN‐based \cite{yoon2019time}, and diffusion‐based methods \cite{ho2020denoising,karras2022elucidating}.
-Diffusion approaches are especially effective, yielding high‐fidelity and diverse samples \cite{tashiro2021csdi,lopez2023diffusionbased} by estimating the reverse trajectory of a forward noising process toward a standard Gaussian prior \cite{song2021scorebased}.
+Diffusion approaches have shown strong performance, yielding high‐fidelity and diverse samples \cite{tashiro2021csdi,lopez2023diffusionbased} by estimating the reverse trajectory of a forward noising process toward a standard Gaussian prior \cite{song2021scorebased}.

-Nevertheless, diffusion models may fail to capture characteristics of time series data because they rely on a fixed mapping from standard Gaussian noise to the data domain.
-Such restricted priors do not inherently reflect sequential order or scale \cite{kim2022reversible}, both of which are crucial for modeling historical statistics and temporal dependencies \cite{zeng2023transformers}.
-Adding domain‐specific constraints also remains difficult \cite{harvey2022flexible,du2023flexible}; for instance, \citet{coletta2024constrained} highlighted that generating data under specific bull or bear market patterns requires tailored embedding or penalty functions for sampling guidance.
+Nevertheless, controlling the diffusion process remains difficult \cite{harvey2022flexible,du2023flexible} when incorporating domain-specific constraints or time-dependent properties in time series.
+For instance, \citet{coletta2024constrained} highlighted that generating data under specific bull or bear market patterns requires tailored embedding or penalty functions for sampling guidance.
+As standard diffusion forces a standard Gaussian for prior distribution, it is hard to control the diffusion model to reflect the important properties of time series, such as sequential order, historical statistics, or temporal dependencies \cite{kim2022reversible, zeng2023transformers}, during the whole reverse trajectories.

-Recent studies have revisited the noising process in diffusion models, exploring data-dependent forward and reverse distributions \cite{han2022card,yu2024constructing} and joint consideration of diffusion steps with actual timestamps \cite{bilovs2023modeling,chen2023provably}.
-We extend this direction through Schrödinger bridge \cite{Schrodinger1932theorie} and diffusion bridges \cite{de2021diffusion,zhou2024denoising}, which learn optimal transport paths between the data distribution and a desired prior.
-By selecting appropriate fixed priors, diffusion bridges have demonstrated strong performance in conditional applications such as image-to-image translation \cite{zhou2024denoising} and text-to-speech \cite{chen2023tts}.
+When viewing a generative model as optimal transport between data and prior distributions, the choice of prior distribution significantly impacts the training difficulty \cite{kollovieh2024flow}.
+Rather than mapping data to a standard normal prior, recent studies altered the diffusion process with data-dependent forward and reverse processes for controlled generation \cite{han2022card,yu2024constructing} or developed diffusion steps aligned with actual timestamps in time series domains \cite{bilovs2023modeling,chen2023provably}.